Home for Global Students

 Off-campus Student Housing in Toronto

 As already mentioned above, college residences are very hard to come by.
-Most students who don’t get a residence will have to rent their off-campus housing in Toronto.
+Most students who don’t get a residence will have to rent off-campus housing in Toronto.
 There are three common types of houses for Rent in Canada: condominium, apartment and Townhouse.
 Condos and apartments are very similar.

 Here is a comparison of the three housing types: